TENNESSEE BOARD OF CHIROPRACTIC EXAMINERS

 Board permits or authorizes telemedicine practices: No

-Licensees required to carry malpractice insurance: No
+Licensees required to carry malpractice insurance: Insurance is not regulated by the board; based on licensee's decision.

 Additionally legally accepted terms for chiropractor (In addition to Doctor of Chiropractic, D.C., Chiropractor, Chiropractic Doctor): Chiropractic Physician